 Teething can be troublesome for babies.
 As the tooth prepares to emerge through the gum tissue, pain and sensitivity in the region often cause tears.
-Compared to incisors and canines, larger molars cannot cut through the gums easily and may cause more trouble.
+Larger molars cannot cut through the gums easily and may cause more trouble than incisors and canines.
 That’s why it is also advisable to visit the Dentist in Turlock to ensure you’re prepared for anything.

 Thankfully, your toddler is old enough to communicate and can handle the discomfort better.
 Try out these simple remedies to soothe your infant’s teething troubles to find which ones suit them best.

-Massage the baby’s gums with a clean finger and apply pressure on them to provide relief.
+Massage the baby’s gums with a clean finger and apply pressure to relieve them.
 Feel for which tooth will come out next and focus on that area.

-A cold spoon from the fridge to put in the mouth gives a lot of comforts.
+A cold spoon from the fridge to put in the mouth gives much comfort.
 Another option is to wet one of the baby’s washcloths, put it in the freezer, and offer it to your little one to suck on.

 Teething rings and toys

 Choose a firm rubber, wood, or silicone teether of good quality BPA-free material.
 Avoid liquid or gel-filled ones that may break and leak on chewing.
-Even a chilled pacifier is great to bite on, but take care never to freeze it.
+Even a chilled pacifier is great to bite on, but never freeze it.

 If your baby has begun solid food, hand them a carrot stick, a frozen piece of apple, or something challenging that will not break into pieces easily and become a choking hazard.